Santosh-Gupta/Research2Vec/README.md

 Also with just the 1,666,577 papers, the max embedding size I can use is 80, where as most uses of embedding represenation of embeddings have found to have an optimal length of 200-300.

 If you have any reccomendations for computational resources, let me know.
 I don't know a very powerful GPU, Colab's K80 works very well, I just need a lot more ram.
 Currently Colab has about 13 GB.

+As mentioned, I would like to incorporate other measures of similarity, such as content-based methods, and then perhaps incorporate an attention mechanism to weigh these measures for different tasks / queries.

+Using a combo like this would help in one of the reoccurring hard search cases I encountered in R&D, which was trying to look up parameters of a particular method, when the method itself is not the focus of the paper.
+I was just actually encountering this issue when doing my project.
+I wanting to know more about what optimal hyperparameters others have found when working with embedding representations.
+This may not be the main topic of the paper, but it may have been described in the methods section of the paper.
+But this is hard to search for since paper searches mainly focus on the main subjects of the paper.

+Two methods I am currently very interested in incoporating are Contextual Salience https://arxiv.org/abs/1803.08493 and Cite2Vec  https://matthewberger.github.io/papers/cite2vec.pdf

 ## Contact/Donate